dougeby/IntuneDocs/intune/security-baseline-settings-windows.md

   This policy setting lets you decide whether VBScript can run on pages in specific Internet Explorer zones.
 Options include:
   - *Enable* - VBScript runs on pages in specific zones, without any interaction.
   - *Prompt* - Employees are prompted whether to allow VBScript to run in the zone.
   - *Disable* - VBScript is prevented from running in the zone.
-If you disable or don’t configure this policy setting, VBScript runs without any interaction in the specified zone. <br><br>
+If you disable or don’t configure this policy setting, VBScript runs without any interaction in the specified zone.

   **Default**: Disable